jonlpersson/ed-latimore/site/_posts/2022-10-14-the-early-hair-loss-hair-retention-protocol.md

 ## How DHT works and why it causes hair loss

 Dihydrotestosterone (DHT) is a derivative of testosterone.
 About 10% of the testosterone in the body is converted to DHT with the help of the enzyme 5-alpha-reductase (5AR).
 DHT can link to your hair follicles and cause them to shrink.
-While this is obviously an undesirable outcome, DHT is vital hormone for masculinity.&nbsp;
+While this is obviously an undesirable outcome, DHT is a vital hormone for masculinity.&nbsp;

 DHT contributes to male secondary sex characteristics such as: